daisy/xprocspec/README.md

 * x:pending

 ## x:import
-An import brings in all the scenarios from the referenced file (which must itself be an XProcSpec description document).
-All the unshared scenarios in that imported XProcSpec will be run on the XProc script that this XProcSpec document describes.
+An import brings in all the scenarios from the referenced file (which must itself be an xprocspec description document).
+All the unshared scenarios in that imported xprocspec will be run on the XProc script that this xprocspec document describes.
 Importing is recursive and may be circular (although only one copy of a given imported document will actually be imported).

 ### Required attributes:
 * href: URI to the document to be imported.